Rahul7794/alert-system/README.md

 │   └── version.go
 ├── config                              # config files for the project.
 │   └── config.go
+├── examples                            # all the sample input and output test files.
 ├── file                                # reader and writer interface and functions are implemented here.
 │   ├── io.go
 │   ├── reader.go